Certifiers Make Neural Networks Vulnerable to Availability Attacks: Conclusion

 \section{Conclusion}

-To conclude, our work shows that current state-of-the-art network certifiers are extremely vulnerable to training-time attacks.
-Our systematic analysis of their threat surface in \cref{sec:threat_model} reveals attack vectors against certifiers in both offline and online settings.

-Especially the need to abstain when robustness cannot be guaranteed proves problematic in practice, since the system becomes reliant on its fallback.
-By consistently targeting this fallback path, an attacker can effectively disable the deep learning model, compromising the system's integrity or availability..
+Our work shows that current state-of-the-art certifiers are vulnerable to availability attacks.
+Especially the need to \emph{abstain} when robustness cannot be guaranteed proves problematic in practice since the system becomes reliant on its fallback, which incurs additional costs, can require a human operator, or even fail to provide any prediction.
+By targeting the certifier and causing it to abstain, an attacker can effectively disable the deep learning model.

-The backdoor attacks against certifiers proposed in \cref{sec:backdoor_attacks} show the practical relevance of these new attack vectors.
-We demonstrate two examples of how these backdoors can be added to the model: either by modifying the training objective or via data poisoning.
-Once present, the attacker can flexibly activate the backdoor by adding a trigger to arbitrary inputs, causing certification to fail in almost all cases, effectively ``uncertifying'' the model.
+Our novel availability attacks against certifiers proposed in \cref{sec:attacks} are one way to exploit these new attack vectors.
 Extensive experiments on multiple datasets, network architectures, and different certifiers in \cref{sec:experiments} show the general nature of these threats.

 These findings have significant consequences for both theoretical research and practical applications.
-For the latter, it means that designing an appropriate fallback is a crucial part of the system.
-Since attacks can consistently trigger this bypass, the fallback needs to be able to handle the full system load, and not just the occasional edge-case as evaluation on benign data might suggest.

-From a theoretical standpoint, our findings show that simply abstaining from a prediction has major consequences in practice, which need to be considered when proposing it as a solution.
-Ideally, such abstain cases would be avoided.
-Where unavoidable, worst-case guarantees on the frequency a system can be forced to abstain would go a long way towards mitigating problems in practice.
+From a theoretical standpoint, they show that simply abstaining from a prediction has major consequences, which need to be considered.
+For practical applications, designing an appropriate fallback is a crucial part of the system.

-Our initial evaluation of traditional backdoor defenses in \cref{sec:experiments_defenses} shows that stronger methods specifically designed against this new type of attack are required.
-This is a crucial direction for future work, which would ideally lead to provable robustness guarantees against training-time attacks.
-Combined with the deployment-time guarantees of certifiers, this could lead to systems which are provably robust against both types of attacks.
+A first evaluation of defenses shows that current methods have little to no effect, requiring new defenses specifically designed against this new type of attack.
+This is a crucial direction for future work, ideally leading to provable robustness guarantees against training-time attacks.
+Combined with the current deployment-time certifiers, it could lead to systems that are provably robust against both types of attacks.